-We conclude our study of speech sounds by stressing that language only lives in use by society.
-We shall take a look at a few natural tendencies in sound change which underlie many of the phonological rules operating in world languages; we will also learn how to write down and interpret phonological rules.
+We conclude our study of speech sounds by stressing, that language is a living structure which is constantly changing: we shall take a look at a few natural tendencies in sound change which underlie many of the phonological rules operating in world languages.
+We will also learn how to write down and interpret phonological rules.